nsoumya520-cloud/NYC-Traffic-Collision-Analysis-SQL-Power-BI-GitHub-/README.md

 Purpose of this Dashboard:

-These dashboards aim to offer a detailed analysis of traffic accidents in NYC, focusing on trends, severity, and locations.
-The combined insights provide a holistic view of where traffic safety measures are most needed, helping to identify accident-prone areas, times, and vehicle types involved in crashes.
-The tool serves as a decision-making aid for stakeholders, helping to develop targeted interventions, improve infrastructure, and ultimately reduce traffic-related injuries and fatalities across the city.
+These dashboards aim to offer a detailed analysis of traffic accidents in NYC,focusing on trends, severity, and locations.The combined insights provide a holistic view of where traffic safety measures are most needed,helping to identify accident-prone areas,times,and vehicle types involved in crashes.The tool serves as a decision-making aid for stakeholders,helping to develop targeted interventions,improve infrastructure,and ultimately reduce traffic-related injuries and fatalities across the city.